 WHAT OTHERS SAY

-In the legal rating publications, he is "highly regarded" according to The Legal 500.
-The 2014 edition records "an impressive grip of the interaction between EU and UK Environmental Law", and describes him as "unfailingly helpful", "good with clients" and "a real support to counsel".
-Chambers Guide to the UK Legal Profession identifies him as a 'leader in his field', and describes him as "a delight to work with".
+In the legal rating publications, he is "highly regarded" according to The Legal 500, which has recorded "an impressive grip of the interaction between EU and UK Environmental Law", and has described him as "unfailingly helpful", "good with clients" and "a real support to counsel".
+Chambers Guide to the UK Legal Profession has identified him as a 'leader in his field', and described him as "a delight to work with".

 Examples of press articles include: